NexAdn/cpm/doc/roadmap.md

 The roadmap is only updated on the development branch.

+# 0.5
+* split cpm script to multiple apis and files
+* installer script for cpm

 # 0.4
 * support for package configuration subdirs
 * cpm configuration in .cpm.d/